-Sunglasses For Sport is the UK’s largest stockist of shooting eyewear from top brands like Pilla, Oakley and Evolution.
+Sunglasses For Sport is the UK’s largest stockist of shooting eyewear with top brands like Pilla, Oakley and Evolution.
 All models have impact resistant, shatterproof lenses.
 Sunglasses For Sport is a Pilla Premier Dealer – widely recognised as the world’s best shooting eyewear.
 Our selection of Oakley shooting glasses includes the latest Oakley Prizm Shooting lenses.
 We sell the full range of Evolution shooting eyewear – the UK’s best-selling shooting eyewear (by volume).
 At the bottom of this page is more information to help you choose your shooting eyewear.

 Choosing shooting eyewear – what you need to know